John-Kazan/MDEvaluationGuide/README.md

 module load amber/22v3
 ```

-then we are going to start the evaluation process by running:
+then we are going to start the evaluation process by following either Option 1 or 2.

+## Option 1

+run

 ```
 cpptraj